telerik/winforms-docs/winforms-converter/step-by-step-tutorial.md

 position: 1
 ---

-# Convert your existing application to Progress&reg; Telerik&reg; UI for Winforms
+# Convert your existing application to Telerik UI for for Winforms

-This article will guide you through the process of converting the Microsoft Windows Forms controls in your application to Progress&reg; Telerik&reg; UI for Winforms counterparts.
+This article will guide you through the process of converting the Microsoft Windows Forms controls in your application to Telerik UI for for Winforms counterparts.

 >note We strongly recommend you using a source control system like TFS or Git.
 This will allow you to review the changes and restore to previous version if needed.